ottenwbe/bosh-install/README.md

 # Install BOSH and UAA on AWS #

-NOTE: This tutorial is still WIP!
+NOTE: This tutorial and scripts are still WIP!

-Instructions and scripts to install and automate bosh environment on aws.
+This repository provides instructions and scripts to install and automate bosh environment on aws.
+First, we describe how to manually set up a bosh environment.
+Then we show how to set the bosh environment up with terraform.

 ## Manual Deployment ##